Jeremy enjoys gaming when not helping manage the college he graduated from.

 Sonic's cold antithesis, Shadow serves as the franchise's anti-hero.
 Shadow's speed is nearly identical to Sonic's—arguably superior if you factor in his mastery of Chaos Control teleportation.

-Sources differ on who is truly faster, but generally give Sonic the edge, especially considering the small boost Shadow gets from his Air Shoes.
+Sources differ on who is truly faster, but Sonic is generally given the edge, especially considering the small boost Shadow gets from his Air Shoes.

 2. Metal Sonic